geyana24-dev/product-analytics-capstone/README.md

 ## Data cleaning

-"Eye exam" + "Purchase" pairs on the same day were counted as one visit, not two — removed the duplicates this created.
+"Eye exam" + "Purchase" data combinations on the same day were counted as one visit, created dublicates have been removed.
 Merged the customer database with transactions on customer_id.
 Ended up with 44,000 rows out of the original 67,000.

 ## Exploratory analysis